-Spotify is the most popular streaming music service these days.
-While you can listen to it via its web interface, you can also install a desktop client of Spotify in Linux.
+Spotify is the most popular streaming music service.
+While you can listen to it in a web browser, you can also install a desktop client of Spotify on Linux.

-Spotify desktop player is better than the web player because you don’t face the risk of accidentally closing the browser and lose Spotify.
-With desktop player, you can also use the media keys on your keyboard to change the tracks or pause/play the songs.
+Spotify desktop player is better than the web player because you don’t face the risk of accidentally closing the browser and losing Spotify.
+With the desktop player, you can also use the media keys on your keyboard to change the tracks or pause/play the songs.

 Method 1: Install Spotify in Ubuntu using Snap Package